micmejia/bible-dump/AMPC/Acts/Acts 5.md

-Saying, We definitely commanded _and_ strictly charged you not to teach in _or_ about this Name; yet here you have flooded Jerusalem with your doctrine and you intend to bring this [^b]Man's blood upon us.
+Saying, We definitely commanded _and_ strictly charged you not to teach in _or_ about this Name; yet here you have flooded Jerusalem with your doctrine and you intend to bring this Man's blood upon us.